mxroute/rspamd_rules/README.md

 # rspamd_rules

+When making edits to lists (maps), please follow the current syntax used, and avoid regex.
+The current method of capturing strings for each map is being taken and converted to SpamAssassin rules for our older servers automatically.
+This relies on continued consistency, for now.
+Adding new maps, however, may be appropriate if regex or more complex strings are needed.

 /lists/
 body-spam.map = Text identified in email body that is known to be spam
 subject-spam.map = Text identified in email subject that is known to be spam